dviraran/SingleR/README.md

 **Update: September 2019**

-A new and improved version of SingleR is now on Bioconductor - https://bioconductor.org/packages/devel/bioc/html/SingleR.html.
+A new and improved version of SingleR is on Bioconductor - https://bioconductor.org/packages/release/bioc/html/SingleR.html.
 The version of SingleR in this repository will not be maintained further.

 # Legacy version of SingleR